carpentries-incubator/twitter-with-twarc/setup.md

 To get started, you will need:
 * #### [A Twitter Account](twitter.com):
-Valid email account and cell phone number necessary.
+Valid email account and cell phone number to receive texts are necessary.
 * #### [Developer Account](developer.twitter.com/en):
 You must create the twitter account to link to the Developer account first.
-Getting developer access really does require to validate yourself as a human, so the form is particular about having a valid phone number and email address added to your Twitter account.
+Getting developer access really does require you to validate yourself as a human, so the form is particular about having a valid phone number and email address added to your Twitter account.

-Fill out the Application questions as listed:
+Fill out the application questions as listed here:
   - someone insert figure here
   - What Country are you based in?
+    -- We're really not sure what would happen if you put in a country where Twitter is banned.
   - What's your use case?
 Choose `Doing academic research` (recommended)
   - Will you make Twitter content or derived information available to a government entity or a government affiliated entity? `No` (recommended)
   - Click through the user agreement and verify your email.